Optionals in Swift

 aliveCat.meow()

 Using guard statement lets you early exit a method if value is not present.
-It improves the readability of the code compared to doing the same check with an if statement.
+It improves the readability of the code compared to doing the same check with an if-let statement.

 3. Nil-Coalescing Operator